VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 Affix 1 passport-size photo onto page 2 of the ID995A

 Complete the College of Business Visa Sponsorship & Payment Form, available via online application system (see more information here)

-Bring these documents to College of Business Advising in Austin Hall 122.
-These documents will be mailed to City University on behalf of students.
-Or, students may send the documents themselves to the following address:
+College of Business Advising in Austin Hall 122 can mail these documents to City University on behalf of students - but they must be dropped off at least 10 days before they are due in Hong Kong.
+Students may also send the documents themselves to the following address:

 Ms Jasmine Wong

 City University of Hong Kong

 Tel: (852) 3442-5854 (if sending by FedEx, UPS or DHL, then a phone number is required)

 Students who are nominated to study at Mendel University must complete all application materials and bring the Learning Agreement form to COB Advising office in Austin 122 for review and authorization signatures.
 COB Advising will scan all of the completed documents and email to the coordinator at Mendel University.